Valley National Bancorp (VLY) Upgraded to “Hold” at Zacks Investment Research

-Zacks Investment Research upgraded shares of Valley National Bancorp (NYSE:VLY) from a sell rating to a hold rating in a report published on Friday, Zacks.com reports.
+Zacks Investment Research upgraded shares of Valley National Bancorp (NYSE:VLY) from a sell rating to a hold rating in a research report released on Saturday, Zacks.com reports.

 According to Zacks, “Valley National Bancorp is a bank holding company whose principal subsidiary is Valley National Bank.
 Valley National Bank provides a full range of commercial and retail banking services through branch offices located in northern New Jersey.
 These services include the following: the acceptance of demand, savings and time deposits; extension of consumer, real estate, Small Business Administration and other commercial credits; title insurance; investment services; and full personal and corporate trust, as well as pension and fiduciary services. “

 Separately, TheStreet upgraded Valley National Bancorp from a c+ rating to a b- rating in a research note on Friday, February 8th.
-One analyst has rated the stock with a sell rating, three have given a hold rating and two have given a buy rating to the stock.
-The company presently has a consensus rating of Hold and an average price target of $12.95.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and two have assigned a buy rating to the company’s stock.
+The stock currently has a consensus rating of Hold and an average target price of $12.95.

-Valley National Bancorp (NYSE:VLY) last issued its quarterly earnings results on Thursday, January 31st.
-The financial services provider reported $0.21 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.23 by ($0.02).
-The business had revenue of $256.75 million during the quarter, compared to analyst estimates of $253.53 million.
+Valley National Bancorp (NYSE:VLY) last posted its earnings results on Thursday, January 31st.
+The financial services provider reported $0.21 EPS for the quarter, missing analysts’ consensus estimates of $0.23 by ($0.02).
+The business had revenue of $256.75 million for the quarter, compared to analyst estimates of $253.53 million.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Friday, March 15th will be given a dividend of $0.11 per share.
-The ex-dividend date of this dividend is Thursday, March 14th.
-This represents a $0.44 dividend on an annualized basis and a dividend yield of 4.59%.
+The company also recently declared a quarterly dividend, which was paid on Monday, April 1st.
+Stockholders of record on Friday, March 15th were issued a $0.11 dividend.
+This represents a $0.44 dividend on an annualized basis and a dividend yield of 4.38%.
+The ex-dividend date was Thursday, March 14th.

-In other news, Director Gerald Korde sold 3,100 shares of the firm’s stock in a transaction dated Thursday, March 14th.
-The stock was sold at an average price of $10.19, for a total transaction of $31,589.00.
-Following the completion of the transaction, the director now owns 659,111 shares in the company, valued at $6,716,341.09.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Company insiders own 3.45% of the company’s stock.
+In other news, Director Gerald Korde sold 3,100 shares of Valley National Bancorp stock in a transaction that occurred on Thursday, March 14th.
+The shares were sold at an average price of $10.19, for a total value of $31,589.00.
+Following the transaction, the director now owns 659,111 shares of the company’s stock, valued at approximately $6,716,341.09.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
+3.45% of the stock is currently owned by company insiders.

-Several institutional investors have recently modified their holdings of the company.
-BlackRock Inc. grew its position in shares of Valley National Bancorp by 3.4% during the fourth quarter.
-BlackRock Inc. now owns 44,400,658 shares of the financial services provider’s stock valued at $394,278,000 after purchasing an additional 1,465,653 shares in the last quarter.
-Vanguard Group Inc. grew its position in shares of Valley National Bancorp by 5.1% during the third quarter.
-Vanguard Group Inc. now owns 29,544,729 shares of the financial services provider’s stock valued at $332,378,000 after purchasing an additional 1,432,502 shares in the last quarter.
-Vanguard Group Inc grew its position in shares of Valley National Bancorp by 5.1% during the third quarter.
-Vanguard Group Inc now owns 29,544,729 shares of the financial services provider’s stock valued at $332,378,000 after purchasing an additional 1,432,502 shares in the last quarter.
-Dimensional Fund Advisors LP grew its position in shares of Valley National Bancorp by 11.8% during the fourth quarter.
-Dimensional Fund Advisors LP now owns 14,333,186 shares of the financial services provider’s stock valued at $127,279,000 after purchasing an additional 1,515,954 shares in the last quarter.
-Finally, Macquarie Group Ltd. grew its position in shares of Valley National Bancorp by 9.0% during the fourth quarter.
-Macquarie Group Ltd. now owns 10,605,241 shares of the financial services provider’s stock valued at $94,175,000 after purchasing an additional 873,561 shares in the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of VLY.
+BlackRock Inc. grew its holdings in Valley National Bancorp by 3.4% in the fourth quarter.
+BlackRock Inc. now owns 44,400,658 shares of the financial services provider’s stock worth $394,278,000 after purchasing an additional 1,465,653 shares during the last quarter.
+Vanguard Group Inc. grew its stake in Valley National Bancorp by 5.1% during the 3rd quarter.
+Vanguard Group Inc. now owns 29,544,729 shares of the financial services provider’s stock worth $332,378,000 after buying an additional 1,432,502 shares during the last quarter.
+Vanguard Group Inc grew its stake in Valley National Bancorp by 5.1% during the 3rd quarter.
+Vanguard Group Inc now owns 29,544,729 shares of the financial services provider’s stock worth $332,378,000 after buying an additional 1,432,502 shares during the last quarter.
+Dimensional Fund Advisors LP grew its stake in Valley National Bancorp by 11.8% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 14,333,186 shares of the financial services provider’s stock worth $127,279,000 after buying an additional 1,515,954 shares during the last quarter.
+Finally, Macquarie Group Ltd. increased its position in Valley National Bancorp by 9.0% during the 4th quarter.
+Macquarie Group Ltd. now owns 10,605,241 shares of the financial services provider’s stock valued at $94,175,000 after buying an additional 873,561 shares in the last quarter.
 Hedge funds and other institutional investors own 55.94% of the company’s stock.

 About Valley National Bancorp